classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/private-event.md

     ***

-5. You'll see a Lock Icon on the private events.
+5. A lock icon will appear on private events for easy identification.

     ***